Character Meets

 Some characters are nearly always available, while others are seasonal but the app will show who is available during your visit.

 With a priority pass you are able to request a return time to meet the character.
 You need to go to the spot and look for a cast member with a stand and book, usually stood by a rope with a wheelchair symbol.
 You ask them and if there are any return times left they will issue you one.
 Some are much more popular than others and securing a return time slot can be a challenge.
-Ideally you need to get to the meet as early as possible, for some popular characters, Stitch for example, you need to be there well before the meet start time.
+Ideally you need to get to the meet as early as possible, for some popular characters, Donald Duck for example, you need to be there well before the meet start time.

 They only have quite a small number of return times available which are shared between guests with a priority pass and those with a pregnancy band, so it can be difficult to get return times.